AviatrixSystems/Docs/HowTos/privateS3_workflow.rst

 .. tip::

   Use DNS wildcard.
-For example, use *.s3.us-west-2.amazonaws.com that resolves to an A record that is the private IP address of the PrivateS3.
+For example, use *.s3.us-west-2.amazonaws.com that resolves to an A record that is the private IP address of the PrivateS3 internal NLB.